 Although intimidating at first, a delicious tofu scramble is incredibly easy, cheap, and fast to whip up.
-I pretty much gathered some of the veggies laying around in my fridge to make this tofu scramble with kale and kidney beans.
+I pretty much gathered some of the veggies laying around in my fridge to make this easy loaded tofu scramble with kale and kidney beans.

 Lately I have been pretty obsessed with tofu scramble because of how cheap and easy it is.
 Additionally, I am more of a savory + protein type of breakfast person since a sweet breakfast can often put me right back to sleep.
 So, I’ll save the sweet stuff for another food blogger for now (or at least for today, anyway).